priye-1/priye-1/README.md

     * 💬 I'm looking to collaborate and create some cool content that we can share with the community

 - My current skills are:
-Python, Azure Data Factory, Pyspark, Databricks, Scrapy, Selenium, Azure SQL, Kafka, etc.
+Python, Azure Data Factory, EC2, AWS Lambda, S3, Pyspark, Databricks, Scrapy, Selenium, Azure SQL, Kafka, etc.

 - 🌱 I’m currently learning: